TOURISM ENTERING AN UPWARD SWING

 The time is now coming to convert these achievements into money and this requires the strengthening of the local tourism base.

-In pursuing this role, the GTA held two round-table stakeholder engagements in June, the first in Georgetown and the other in Lethem.
-At these meetings, 45 tourism stakeholders representing tour operators, Interior lodges and resorts, hotels, communities and non-governmental organizations were involved.
+In pursuing this role, the GTA held two roundtable stakeholder engagements in June, the first in Georgetown and the other in Lethem.
+At these meetings, 45 tourism stakeholders representing tour operators, Interior lodges and resorts, hotels, communities and non-governmental organisations were involved.

-Tourism strategy, priorities and outcomes to date and for the period 2019-2020 were addressed as well as critical areas such as reinstating regular scheduled flights into the hinterland, prioritizing policy and critical infrastructural improvements and raising awareness as of the importance and value of tourism nationally.
+Tourism strategy, priorities and outcomes to date and for the period 2019 -2020 were addressed as well as critical areas such as reinstating regular scheduled flights into the hinterland, prioritising policy and critical infrastructural improvements and raising awareness as of the importance and value of tourism nationally.

 Also, and equally important with the growing market, international safety, quality and sustainability standards must be achieved.
-Mr Mullis encapsulated this approach with the remark: “Only through this level of multi-stakeholder collaboration can tourism realize its potential as a force for good in Guyana”.
+Mr. Mullis encapsulated this approach with the remark: “Only through this level of multi-stakeholder collaboration can tourism realise its potential as a force for good in Guyana”.

 Food is one of the most important aspects of Tourism and the Tourism and Hospitality Association of Guyana (THAG) has been working assiduously to have the hotels and restaurants provide food of international standard and reasonably priced.

 Twice each year, they enlist the restaurants of good standard to participate in Restaurant Week.
-In June, 18 restaurants participated and in November more than 30.
+In June, 18 restaurants participated and in November more than 30 will.

 It was aptly described as “a culinary adventure where one could explore, eat and repeat”.
 Tourism in Guyana is beginning an upward swing.